Skip to Main Content

 Any other disclosure of a Plan member’s PHI must have a prior, written member authorization.

-Plan practitioners and providers must ensure that only authorized people with a need to know have access to a member’s PHI.
+Plan physicians and other providers must ensure that only authorized people with a need to know have access to a member’s PHI.
 The Plan requires PPGs to obtain Health Insurance Portability and Accountability Act (HIPAA) Business Associate agreements from people or organizations with which the PPG participates to provide clinical and administrative services to members.

 Special authorization is required for uses and disclosures involving sensitive conditions, such as psychotherapy notes, AIDS or substance abuse disorder (SUD).
-To release a member’s PHI regarding sensitive conditions, Health Net practitioners and providers must obtain prior written authorization from the member (or authorized representative), which states the information specific to the sensitive condition that may be disclosed.
+To release a member’s PHI regarding sensitive conditions, Health Net physicians and other providers must obtain prior written authorization from the member (or authorized representative), which states the information specific to the sensitive condition that may be disclosed.

 Interpreter services